 Young men play a key role in the safety and vitality of their communities.

-Moving Tāne is a week long supports the growth of strong and healthy young men by unlocking their potential and allowing them to explore physicality in a safe way.
+Moving Tāne is a week-long workshop that supports the growth of strong and healthy young men.

 Applying the rigor and discipline of movement training, this week-long workshop brings fitness, contemporary dance technique, hip hop and mentoring together.

-The use of open and constructive communication develops their skills,
+The use of open and constructive communication develops skills,

 self-awareness and confidence.